How to Address Common Concerns

 - If available, offer the LAIV (nasal spray) flu vaccine.

-- Let younger children sit in their parents’ laps; practice distraction techniques.
+- Let younger children sit in their parents’ laps; practice comforting techniques.
 Suggest the parent bring a favorite snack, book or toy for comfort.

 - Allow an older child to listen to music and ask them to take deep breaths.